Neverpaste-cc/neverlose-workshop-lua-dumper/README.md

 ## Why has this become public?

-because some retarded guinea pig leaked it :) thus we had to make it public
+because some retarded **CHINAMAN** guinea pig leaked it :) thus we had to make it public. else this would not have happened until later this month.
+Sadly.

 ## Have you told neverlose staff about this?